- There are two different types of consumer brand relationships: exchange relationships and communal relationships.

 Brand relationship management is a concept that allows businesses to remain constantly engaged with consumers.
 It intends to create humanlike relationships between the brand and the consumer.
 This is a step away from keeping the relationship transactional only, and warrants a deeper focus on the actual connection between both parties.

 Consumers are expecting and demanding more from brands today.
 If they do not see the value in an item, they will not pay a premium price for it.
 There is a stronger sense of competition among the brands as consumers have more flexibility in their purchases.
 As the market expands and options increase, consumers have become more unpredictable.
 Managing brand relationship is purely about the consumer.
 If a business wants to maintain the consumer-brand relationship, they must create and provide value.

 Ironically, respectful and fair treatment by a company means more to those who choose a brand based on value than to those who have an emotional relationship with a company.
 The researchers think this might be because the brand has already met the expectations of those in an exchange relationship — the consumer got what they paid for.

 Genuine and respectful treatment goes above and beyond.
 For those in communal relationships, who were already expecting to be treated positively, the same treatment doesn't have as much of an effect.

 "Adverse outcomes happen sometimes.
 People are treated badly or a product fails," Aggarwal said.
 "Marketers must understand the type of relationship that they have with the consumer so they can figure out how to make good that unfair outcome."

 The "right" response to correct a brand's transgression depends on the relationship the brand tries to build with consumers.
 For example, a sincere apology letter may work in a communal relationship, whereas a refund or discount would be advisable in an exchange relationship.

-The study, "When consumers care about being treated fairly: The interaction of relationship norms and fairness norms," will be published in an upcoming issue of the Journal of Consumer Psychology.
+The study, "When consumers care about being treated fairly: The interaction of relationship norms and fairness norms," was originally published in 2012 issue of the Journal of Consumer Psychology.